 Depreciation: The gradual reduction in value of an asset over its lifetime.
 You may be able to list it as an expense on your return to decrease your amount of taxable income.

 Earned Income Tax Credit: If your “Earned Income” (see above) is low to moderate, this benefit will reduce the tax you owe or increase your refund.
+Credits are always helpful.

 Energy Tax Credit: Certain home improvements or renewable energy solutions qualify you for this credit, but the rules are very specific, so it’s best to double check before you claim anything.
+Also, if you borrow money for these expenses, the type of loan you obtain may also be significant to your being able to claim this credit.
+Don't take our word – ask an expert.

 Extension: Too buried in paperwork to file your taxes?
 Fill out Form 4868 and the IRS will grant you a six-month extension.
 Watch out, you still have to pay “estimated taxes” by the April deadline.